 On the day of vaccination, show up at appointed time with filled out form which you’ll receive to your email together with the appointment invitation.
 The process is well organized.
 Even on the busiest days entire process doesn’t last longer than 30 min.

 After you get the jab, you’ll get both paper and electronic vaccination certificate.
 Also, you’ll receive an SMS with the information about the second jab waiting period.
 The period between first and second jab depends on the respective vaccine.
-It varies from two to eight (even twelve weeks).
+It varies from three to eight (even twelve) weeks.

 If you need a negative PCR test for your return trip please read the following post.